mconcas/euca2ools_doc/user_guide.md

 IMAGE	ami-00000322	cvm-2.7.1-ami	oneadmin	available	public		i386	machine
 ```

-This will list all the images you can run.
+This lists all the images you can run.
 The unique ID
 "ami-xxxxxxxx" is the parameter you need to specify
 in order to run the chosen image.